Akan chieftaincy: Mankrado

 The Mankrado's function is purification.
 He puts leaves into water, then sprinkles it over the Omanhene.
 He also always has salt in his pocket so that he can make things taste better for the Omanhene.

 Guantuahene

 The title of the Guantuahene is a comparatively recent innovation.
 The Guantoahene is the one to whom people can turn for shelter and mercy.

 Nsumankwahene

 The Nsumankwahene watches the oracle.
 This title is also a relatively recent creation.
 The Nsumankwahene is a spiritual head of the community/communities.
 In the past it was the chief priest who performed this role.

 Nkosuohene

 The Nkosuohene is responsible for the development of the region.
 The Nkosuohene was created to honor someone who does not have to be a member of a royal family.
-Created by the Ashanti, a small number of selected foreigners have been honored with this title which appreciates the contribution of non-royals.
+Created by the Ashanti but popular with other Akans, a small number of selected foreigners have been honored with this title which appreciates the contribution of non-royals.